DobermannFW/PyHART/README.md

 # Future Improvements
 1) Implementation of a datalink layer according with HART state machine for real-time systems.
    I tried to re-compile Kernel linux on Raspberry Pi board in real-time, I tried also low-latency Kernels.
-   They works.
    Now I have to add the HART state machine to PyHART.